workshopdemos/zowe-python/Instructions.md

 `python workshop.py`

-It should not really display any information, however, it will write out a file called "packages.xlsx" in your current directory.
+It does not display any information, however, it will write a file called "packages.xlsx" in your current directory.

 The file should be seen in the File Explorer or you can list is using the `ls -l` command in the terminal window.